 Does vorticity "induces" velocity?

 Eddies, vortices, whirlpools, tornadoes, and hurricanes; all of these fluidic structures have the same thing in common: they all rotate around a point by a vectorial quantity (which may vary with time).
 This is where the term "vorticity" comes in.
 Mathematically, vorticity is defined as the curl of the velocity: 𝜔(r, t)=∇×𝑢(r, t).
 Since the velocity field depends on its position (r) and time (t), vorticity also does.
 Then, vorticity within a vortex can be explained as a measure of the rotation of a flow element as it moves along a closed (circular) streamline about an axis, maintaining a circumferential translation.
-In an ideal (incompressible, irrotational and inviscid) vortex, all flow elements remain without local rotation, where they are still irrotational (𝜔=0 everywhere, except along the axis).
+In an ideal (incompressible, irrotational, and inviscid) vortex, all flow elements remain without local rotation, where they are still irrotational (𝜔=0 everywhere, except along the axis).

 Fig. 1 Spiral vorticity.
 Unlike solid-body rotation, the tangential velocity decreases with increasing distance from the vortex center.
 Source: https://64.media.tumblr.com/3d03d0003b6ad142b69af8d310811934/tumblr_pv4tui7H5x1y9iby6o2_540.gif